August 10, 2025

 Before we jump into alternatives, let's be honest about why you're probably here.
 Milanote is decent, but it's got some real limitations:

 Research is a pain.
 You're constantly jumping between your browser and Milanote.
 Found something cool online?
 Screenshot, save, switch apps, upload.
 It's 2025.
 This shouldn't be so clunky.
+Studies show that frequent app switching can reduce productivity by up to 25%.

 No AI assistance.
 While other tools are using AI to suggest content and automate tagging, Milanote feels stuck in 2019.
 Modern creative work needs intelligent assistance.